ryneches/kollari/README.md

 clone of the article, the editors have the final say on whether to incorporate changes from reviewers or authors and when to mark issues as resolved.

 When the editors decide the review process has concluded with a satisfactory outcome, they make tagged release of the in-review article, and archive it using [Zenodo](https://zenodo.org/).
-The kollari tools include a script for indexing all  publications and generating a journal website using GitHub Pages.
+The editors can then use kollari to index publications and generate an up-to-date journal website using GitHub Pages.
+The final result is a full-featured journal website with publications hosted in several formats and archived in a reliable, fixed state with stable URLs and DOIs.

 ### Name